rdkcentral/Thunder/docs/plugin/lifecycle.md

 If required, it is possible to move a plugin to the Unavailable state.
 This is a purely administrative state that behaves almost identically to the Deactivated state.
 The only difference is the allowed state transitions in/out of the state - it is not possible to activate an unavailable plugin without first moving it to a deactivated state.

 This state was added to make it easier to distinguish between a plugin that is deactivated and a plugin that might not actually be installed on the platform.
-However it is not a requirement to use, since plugin libraries are unloaded once the plugin is deactivated.
+However, it is not a requirement to use, since plugin libraries are unloaded once the plugin is deactivated.

 By default, a plugin will start in the deactivated state.
 Using the `startmode` option in the plugin config file, it is possible to change this so a plugin starts in the unavailable state.